-2) Electronic information materials (continued)
+2) Printing materials (continued)

-The significant assumptions used for the valuation of the corresponding cash-generating unit are sales volumes and sales prices based on the business plan approved by the Board of Directors, and the sales volumes and sales prices are determined based on factors including information received from customers and future market outlook, etc. In the event the actual business environment in the future is different than expected, it may significantly affect the estimate of the recoverable amount.
+The significant assumptions used for the valuation of the corresponding cash-generating unit are the future sales volumes and sales prices, and the future sales volumes and sales prices are determined based on factors including information received from customers and future market outlook, etc. In the event the actual business environment in the future is different than expected, it may significantly affect the estimate of the recoverable amount.